01 of 05

 What to See within Schloss Charlottenburg

-Today, various parts of the grand palace are open to the public with audioguide:
+Various parts of the grand palace are open to the public with ticket and audioguide.

-You can tour the Old Palace (Altes Schloss), which is filled with baroque rooms, silverware chambers, and a Chinese and Japanese porcelain collection with thousands of porcelain objects.
+Tour the Old Palace (Altes Schloss), which is filled with baroque rooms, silverware chambers, and a Chinese and Japanese porcelain collection with thousands of porcelain objects.
+Look for the display of crown jewels and the royal silver, as well as the golden chapel.

-The New Wing (Neuer Flügel), designed in 1746, houses the opulent private chambers of King Frederic.
+The New Wing (Neuer Flügel), designed in 1746, houses the opulent private chambers of King Frederich including the rococo ballroom called the Goldene Galerie (Golden Gallery).

 04 of 05